 Attachment 1 – Expiration Dates of Original Licenses

 The following provides a compilation of operating license expiration dates for inspection planning purposes.
 Plants are listed on an individual unit basis, by region and date the original operating license expires.
-Inclusion on list does not mean that the plant has submitted a license renewal application to operate beyond the original operating license nor does it mean that the NRC has granted a renewed operating license.
-Prior to scheduling inspection, it is incumbent upon the Regions to determine if a renewed operating license has been approved and that the conditions for performing the inspection have been met.
+Inclusion on the list does not mean that the plant has submitted a license renewal application to operate beyond the original operating license nor does it mean that the NRC has granted a renewed operating license.
+Prior to scheduling the IP 71003 inspection, it is incumbent upon the Regions to determine if a renewed operating license has been approved and that the conditions for performing the inspection have been met.

 Attachment 1.1 – Original Operating License Expiration Dates for Region I Plants